Workers’ Comp Insurance FL

 Is workers’ comp insurance required in Florida?

 Yes, it is.
-Florida requires that any business that employs four (4) or more employees carry workers’ compensation insurance.
-Note that in the case of a construction company, all employees, including subcontractors, must be covered by workers’ compensation, even if there are fewer than four.
+Florida requires that any business with four or more employees carry workers’ comp insurance.
+For a construction company, all employees, including subcontractors, must be covered by workers’ compensation, even if there are fewer than four.

 For construction companies, up to three executives can be exempt from coverage if they demonstrate at least 10% ownership in the company.
 Construction companies are responsible for ensuring that subcontractors provide workers’ compensation for their contractors.